 "We have not yet fully exploited our potential.
-Here we go like rockets, I predict a pole on 1'14.
-Time from Mclaren?
+Here we go like rocketships, I predict a pole in 1'14.
+From McLaren?
 Also from Ferrari".

 David Coulthard appears to be in slightly more difficulty than his teammate, having also been slowed down by rear wing problems (whose support has been replaced) and a gear failure.
-The next day, Saturday 25 March, in a rather similar way to what happened in Melbourne qualifying, Ferrari does not take full advantage of the potential of F1-2000.
-A session in which it happens in all colours, but which justifies up to a certain point the mistakes made, once again, by Schumacher, who climbs excessively on the curbs and goes off track during his first attempt.
-The front wing and deflectors come out damaged, as well as the bottom of the new body number 201.
+The next day, Saturday, March 25, in a rather similar way to what happened in Melbourne qualifying, Ferrari does not take full advantage of the F1-2000 potential.
+A session in which everything happens, but which justifies up to a certain point the mistakes made, once again, by Schumacher, who climbs excessively on the kerbs and goes off track during his first attempt.
+The front wing and deflectors come out damaged, as well as the floor of the new body number 201.
 For the rest of the qualifying, therefore, the German is forced to drive with the forklift.
-The tests were interrupted three times for the unexpected break of the billboards that suddenly fall in the middle of the track, on the main straight, effectively blocking both Schumacher and Barrichello in the middle of their fast laps.
-One of the billboards (curiously all three with Marlboro written on it, Ferrari’s main sponsor) ends up under the right front wheel of Prost by Jean Alesi, avoiding the head by a hair.
-The Frenchman recounts the dynamic, but does not feel able to criticize the organizers:

 "On the straight I understood that he was going to end up on me, but the accident was less spectacular than seen on television.
 But if he’d hit me, I don’t know what would have happened.
-This is an important Grand Prix for Formula 1: Brazil has expressed great drivers, and several improvements have been made to the track.
-It would be stupid to say now okay, we’re not coming back here".
+This is an important Grand Prix for Formula 1: Brazil has always had great drivers, and several improvements have been made to the track.
+It would be stupid to say now: okay, we’re not coming back here".

-As if these interruptions were not enough, in the final comes the rain, which prevents the two Ferrari drivers from being able to attack the pole position.
-Both Schumacher and Barrichello entered the track with a wet trim, and an increased aerodynamic load.
-The two Ferrari drivers have to settle for the second row, just like in Australia, with Schumacher ahead of Barrichello, and behind the McLaren of Hakkinen and Coulthard.
-In post-qualifying, Schumacher attacks:
+As if these interruptions were not enough, at the end the rain comes and prevents the two Ferrari drivers from being able to attack the pole position.
+Both Schumacher and Barrichello enter the track with a wet trim, and an increased aerodynamic load.
+The two Ferrari drivers have to settle for the second row, just like in Australia, with Schumacher ahead of Barrichello, and behind the McLarens of Hakkinen and Coulthard.
+In the post-qualifying, Schumacher attacks:

 "Things like this had never happened to me, a session that was completely unusual, even crazy.
 It rained a bit of everything on the track, until the rain put an end to all our possibilities.
 Of course, with the billboards no one did it on purpose, but it is not professional.
-Strange that there were no signs.
-And other inconveniences, even on a renewed track, have created the protruding curbs where I even damaged the body, having to resort to the forklift that was not really ideal".
+It is strange that there were no signs.
+And other inconveniences, even on a renewed track, have created the protruding kerbs where I even damaged the body, having to resort to the forklift that was not really ideal".

 "My car suffered a bit of understeer.
-Evidently I turned right to the limit and finishing on the curb I lost control.
-Even the jumps along the straight have not disappeared, the Ferrari is robust and there does not break, but other cars can happen.
-We have to talk about it in the committee-drivers and the FIA will have to take action".
+Evidently I turned right to the limit and, finishing on the kerb, I lost control.
+Even the jumps along the straight have not disappeared, the Ferrari is robust and it does not break, but it can happen to other cars.
+We have to talk about it to the committee-drivers and the FIA will have to take action".